cabalmail/cabal-infra/README.md

 There isn't any.
 Nor is there a "Junk" folder (unless a user creates one).
 By not running Bayesian filters, machine learning algorithms, or other compute-intensive measures, you can operate your own email infrastructure with very small machines.
 Mine (which serves seven domains and four users) runs just fine on four t2.micros.
 My monthly AWS cost is less than $100.
 That's a lot of money in a world of free Gmail accounts, but if you value enhanced control and privacy, you may find it worthwhile as I do.
 And bear in mind that you can spread the cost among several users.

 "But what if I start to get spam?"
 That's the best part.
 Simply go to the admin interface and revoke the address.
-This process does more than simply removing the address from your aliases; it also revokes any related DNS records.
+This process does more than simply remove the address from your aliases; it also revokes any related DNS records.
 Because each address has a unique subdomain, the spam-sending relays can't even find your SMTP servers, so there is no need for your machines to accept the connection, evaluate the reputation of the sender, match the To: header against a list of supported addresses, apply spam filters, etc.

 I almost never get spam.
 And when I do, I have a quick and easy solution.